oxsecurity/codetotal/CONTRIBUTING.md

 - Create a sub-branch `main` branch, name it release/vX.XX.XX (example: `release/v1.2.0`)

 - Update CHANGELOG.md to add the section about the content of the new release.
-Leave empty the **beta** section.
+Leave empty the **beta** section, then commit.

 - Run `npm version --no-git-tag-version --new-version vX.XX.XX` (example: `npm version --no-git-tag-version --new-version v1.2.0`)